onkar-giram/backup.fos.mean/README.md

 # Backup for FOS using MEAN

-# frontend using Angular in fos folder
+# frontend in /fos folder